cheerml/cheerml.github.io/README.md

 Please add yourself to the list if you contribute to the blog!

+And also add your name and website into the '_data/authors.yml' file.

 - [Jun Lu](https://github.com/junlulocky)
 - [Yixuan Hu](https://github.com/yeephycho)
 - [Tao Lin](https://github.com/iamtao)